Trump's troop talk again rattles Germany's security assumptions | DW | 13.06.2019

 Read more: NATO chief wants improved relationship with Russia

-The Greens' position is more visible than ever, given that the party came in second among German parties in the recent European Parliament elections, and just last week a study revealed them to top Merkel's CDU in national polling.
+The Greens' position is more visible than ever, given that the party came in second among German parties in the recent European Parliament elections, and just last week a study revealed them leading all German parties in national polling, including Merkel's ruling CDU.

 However, the Green lawmakers underlined that they are against "abstract spending goals," which is how they characterize the 2014 agreement among NATO members to boost national defense spending to two percent of respective GDP by 2024.